scottlamb/moonfire-nvr/guide/install-scripted.md

 newer version, it is a good idea to run it again as requirements and pre-requisites may have changed.
 Running the script multiple times should not have any negative effects.

-*WARNING* It is quite possible that during the running of the setup script, in particular during the building of libavutil you will see several compiler warnings.
+*Note:* It is quite possible that during the running of the setup script, in particular during the building of libavutil you will see several compiler warnings.
 This, while undesirable, is a direct result of the original developers not cleaning up the cause(s) of these warnings.
 They are, however,